sigmod/sqlpp/document.md

 In general, all join queries could be expressed by `UNNEST` clauses and all left outer join queries could be expressed by `LEFT OUTER UNNESTs`.

 ## <a id="Group_By_clauses">Group By clauses
-The SQL++ `Group By` clause generalizes standard SQL's `Group By` semantics.
+The SQL++ `Group By` clause generalizes standard SQL's `Group By` semantics, but remains backward compatible to standard SQL Group By aggregations.

+### <a id="Group_variables">Group variables
 In a `Group By` clause, in addition to grouping keys, SQL++ also allows a user to define a group variable.
 After grouping by, the group variable binds to one collection for each group --- the collection contains nested records in which each field results from a renamed variable defined in the parens after the group variable declaration:

     <GROUP> <AS> Variable ("(" Variable <AS> VariableReference ("," Variable <AS> VariableReference )* ")")?